 Main Science Data Product: Spectral Image Multi-Extension FITS Files (MEF)¶

-The main Quick Release data product is the Level 2 Spectral Image MEF.
 There are 6 Spectral MEFs (one for each detector) for each sky pointing.
+Because data quality assessments are evaluated per spectral image band, some observations will not include all 6 bands in the archive.
 Each Spectral MEF is approximately 70 MB and contains 6 extensions:

-- IMAGE - Calibrated surface brightness flux density in units of MJy/sr, stored as a 2040 x 2040 image.
+Calibrated surface brightness flux density in units of MJy/sr, stored as a 2040 x 2040 image.
 No zodiacal light subtraction is applied.

 The SPHEREx focal plane is split with a dichroic to three short-wavelength and three long-wavelength detector arrays.
 Two focal plane assemblies (FPAs) simultaneously image the sky through a dichroic beam splitter.
 Each FPA contains three 2K x 2K detector arrays placed behind a set of linear variable filters (LVFs), providing narrow-band response with a band center that varies along one axis of the array.
 SPHEREx obtains spectra through multiple exposures, placing a given source at multiple positions in the field of view, where it is measured at multiple wavelengths by repointing the spacecraft.